ruuda/blog/posts/the-numeric-type-alignment-chart.md

 Think jq, but without having to ask an LLM to write the query for you.
-While RCL supported integers early on, it was missing one piece to deliver on the json superset promise: floats — numbers that contain a decimal point or exponent.
+While RCL supported integers early on, it was missing one piece to deliver on the json superset promise: floats — numbers that contain a decimal point.
 Adding floats to RCL was tough, because of several conflicting principles.
 In this post we will explore that trade-off.